System architecture from the perspective of SDK plugins

 This article explains the WEBCON BPS system architecture from the viewpoint of custom SDK plugins.
 It shows how the system is divided into different modules, along with description how they communicate with each other, which technologies are used, and which types of SDK plugins are executed in each module.
 This knowledge can be helpful in the design phase of your custom plugins as well as in dividing them into the parts which will be run in different modules.

 WebCon.WorkFlow.SDK library contains base classes responsible for logic operations.
 You will have to derive from these base classes when you write plugins that consist of only the logic part (e.g. actions) and when you write the logic part of plugins associated with end user interface (e.g. the logic part of controls such as validation).
 The plugins which only consist of the logic part are always run in the WEBCON BPS business logic.
 This business logic is implemented with C#.

-Plugins can be run in three different environments: SharePoint, BPS Portal, and BPS Service.
+Plugins can be run in two different environments: BPS Portal and BPS Service.
 Depending on your business scenario, you can write one logic SDK plugin and then run it across all of the environments mentioned above.

 Plugin base classes